tdwg/cd/reference/use_cases/README.md

 * from the [ICEDIG Design of a Collection Dashboard](https://drive.google.com/file/d/1RLNwHuZn0xLZuLWTrJaKiQn8IjQXwbCE/view) (Deliverable D2.3), or
 * from the [documents folder](https://github.com/tdwg/cd/blob/master/documents/final/Deliverable%20D2.3%20ICEDIG%20-%20Design%20of%20a%20Collection%20Digitisation%20Dashboard%20v1.0.docx) in this repository.

+## Use Cases from Ag-Canada
+Ag-Canada use cases to be added here.

 # Use Case Analysis
 Each group member (and other interested parties) are asked to break down each use case (above) using the "epic stories format" that comes from the Agile Software Development methodology.
 This consists of identifying the Actor and the Actor's role, and what they would like to be able to do, if they had the necessary collections metadata available.